damian2121/Manual-testing/README.md

 *	Exploratory testing of fast-food mobile website - writing bug reports that includes: bug title, severity, frequency of occurring, step by step reproduction, expected and actual results, high quality screenshot, bug reproduction video and iOS device logs.
 Writing mobile website review.

+## Achievements

+* Graduating from uTest Academy
+*	Twice nominee as a tester of the week for mobile testing and testing with Charles Proxy